InceptionHuman: Controllable Prompt-to-NeRF for Photorealistic 3D Human Generation: Concurrent works

 \section{Concurrent works}

-While we have compared our Deceptive-Human with DreamHuman~\cite{dreamhuman} and HumanNorm~\cite{humannorm}, these two works are only available on Arxiv and have not released their codes by the time at the time of writing.
-Therefore, readers should regard these two works as concurrent works.
-The reason we chose these two works for comparison is because they are the state-of-the-art approaches for text-to-3D realistic human generation, while the other works, such as DreamWaltz~\cite{dreamwaltz} (NeurIPS 2023) and TADA~\cite{tada} (3DV 2024), are generally limited to cartoon-styled avatar with artifacts.
+While we have compared our InceptionHuman with DreamHuman~\cite{dreamhuman} (NeurIPS'23) and HumanNorm~\cite{humannorm} (CVPR'24), readers should regard HumanNorm as a concurrent work, due to the released date.
+The reason we chose these two works for comparison is because they are the state-of-the-art approaches for text-to-3D realistic human generation.
+The other works, such as DreamWaltz~\cite{dreamwaltz} (NeurIPS'23) and TADA~\cite{tada} (3DV'24), are generally limited to cartoon-styled avatar with artifacts.